greencloudcomputing/docs/docs/intro.md

 #### Guide

--   In this section we go over some common issues and also techniques we have created when working with GreenCloud.
+-   In this section we go over how to solve some common issues and also techniques we have created when using GreenCloud.